ckormanyos/real-time-cpp-toolchains/README.md

   - Step 2.
 Following toolchain extraction(s), move or copy the [ref_app/tools](./ref_app/tools) directory to the corresponding location in the [real-time-cpp](https://github.com/ckormanyos/real-time-cpp) repository clone.
   - Open the `ref_app.sln` VisualStudio(R) solution as shown [here](./images/real-time-cpp-target-avr-build.jpg), select the solution configuration `target avr` and rebuild it.
 The results are placed in the temporary `ref_app/bin` directory.

-# Building a GCC cross toolchain on msys2/mingw64
+# Building a GCC Cross Toolchain on msys2/mingw64

 ## Notes